 In practice, 4K and Ultra-High Definition (UHD) are the same thing.
-Both are talking about a resolution of about 4000 by 2160.
+Both refer to a resolution of about 4000 x 2160.
 The “about” is the key point in that sentence.

-Here’s why I call it marketing hype: Most television manufacturers will use the terms interchangeably, – even the ones that are part of the UHD Alliance who came up with the standard.
+Here’s why I call it marketing hype: Most television manufacturers will use the terms interchangeably—even those that are part of the UHD Alliance who came up with the standard.